 I work with a great local organic farm, Middlebury Farms, just outside of Chicago that grows a large variety of organic vegetables and winter squashes and they introduced me to this seasonal beauty.
 Lately, I’ve been seeing them more often at my local grocery store.

-Mashed potato squash are lower in carbs than potatoes and packed with vitamins.
+Mashed potato squash is lower in carbs than potatoes and packed with vitamins.
 They make a great side dish for any night of the week or for Thanksgiving dinner.
 Even a picky eater who claims they don’t like the taste of squash may change their mind when introduced to this variety.

 Does mashed potato squash actually taste like mashed potatoes?